 FREQUENTLY ASKED QUESTIONS

-Can this quiche be made vegetarian?
+Can Asparagus and Bacon Quiche be made vegetarian?

 Of course!
 Leave out the bacon or prosciutto but add ½-¾ of a teaspoon of salt to the eggs when you beat them to make up for the missing saltiness.